-The PIC24HJXXXGPX06A/X08A/X10A device family includes devices with different pin counts (64 and 100 pins), different program memory sizes (64 Kbytes, 128 Kbytes and 256 Kbytes) and different RAM sizes (8 Kbytes and 16 Kbytes).
+The dsPIC33FJXXXGPX06A/X08A/X10A General Purpose Family of device includes devices with a wide range of pin counts (64, 80 and 100), different program memory sizes (64 Kbytes, 128 Kbytes and 256 Kbytes) and different RAM sizes (8 Kbytes, 16 Kbytes and 30 Kbytes).

-This makes these families suitable for a wide variety of high-performance digital signal control applications.
-The devices are pin compatible with the dsPIC33F family of devices, and also share a very high degree of compatibility with the dsPIC30F family devices.
-This allows easy migration between device families as may be necessitated by the specific functionality, computational resource and system cost requirements of the application.
+This feature makes the family suitable for a wide variety of high-performance digital signal control applications.
+The device is pin compatible with the PIC24H family of devices, and also share a very high degree of compatibility with the dsPIC30F family devices.
+This allows for easy migration between device families as may be necessitated by the specific functionality, computational resource and system cost requirements of the application.

-The PIC24HJXXXGPX06A/X08A/X10A device family employs a powerful 16-bit architecture, ideal for applications that rely on high-speed, repetitive computations, as well as control.
+The dsPIC33FJXXXGPX06A/X08A/X10A device family employs a powerful 16-bit architecture that seamlessly integrates the control features of a Microcontroller (MCU) with the computational capabilities of a Digital Signal Processor (DSP).
+The resulting functionality is ideal for applications that rely on high-speed, repetitive computations, as well as control.

-The 17 x 17 multiplier, hardware support for division operations, multi-bit data shifter, a large array of 16-bit working registers and a wide variety of data addressing modes. together provide the PIC24HJXXXGPX06A/X08A/X10A Central Processing Unit (CPU) with extensive mathematical processing capability.
-Flexible and deterministic interrupt handling, coupled with a powerful array of peripherals, renders the PIC24HJXXXGPX06A/X08A/X10A devices suitable for control applications.
+The DSP engine, dual 40-bit accumulators, hardware support for division operations, barrel shifter, 17 x 17 multiplier, a large array of 16-bit working registers and a wide variety of data addressing modes, together provide the dsPIC33FJXXXGPX06A/X08A/X10A Central Processing Unit (CPU) with extensive mathematical processing capability.
+Flexible and deterministic interrupt handling, coupled with a powerful array of peripherals, renders the dsPIC33FJXXXGPX06A/X08A/X10A devices suitable for control applications.
 Further, Direct Memory Access (DMA) enables overhead-free transfer of data between several peripherals and a dedicated DMA RAM.
-Reliable, field programmable Flash program memory ensures scalability of applications that use PIC24HJXXXGPX06A/X08A/X10A devices.
+Reliable, field programmable Flash program memory ensures scalability of applications that use dsPIC33FJXXXGPX06A/X08A/X10A devices.

-Figure 1-1 shows a general block diagram of the various core and peripheral modules in the PIC24HJXXXGPX06A/X08A/X10A family of devices, while Table 1-1 lists the functions of the various pins shown in the pinout diagrams.
+Figure 1-1 illustrates a general block diagram of the various core and peripheral modules in the dsPIC33FJXXXGPX06A/X08A/X10A family of devices.
+Table 1-1 provides the functions of the various pins illustrated in the pinout diagrams.